gabotronix/underpass-docs/openssh.md

 #### Changing the OpenSSH Port

-You can change the port of OpenSSH by changing `SSH_PORT` in `/opt/underpass/.env`.
+You can change the port for OpenSSH by changing `SSH_PORT` in `/opt/underpass/.env`.
 By default, it's assigned to port `2222`.

-Once you're done editing `.env`, recreate the container:
+Recreate the container afterwards:
 ```
 cd /opt/underpass
 docker-compose up -d --force-recreate ssh